 I've gotten great creativity ideas from studying macro, landscape, and portrait photographers.
 You can try to duplicate their photography-that's with your own camera, not copying their actual images.

 What?
-Take some time to unplug from all distractions.
+Achieving a deep meditative state of mind is very difficult for me, but you can take some time to unplug from all distractions.
 Find a quiet place.
 Turn off your cell phone.
 Step away from your computer and the TV.

 Although my abilities to achieve a meditative state are hampered my my ADD mind, I've definitely gotten some great ideas by doing some relaxed breathing and mind decluttering exercises.